Previous

 Maya Man, I'm Feeling Lucky (test output), 2023.
 Courtesy of the artist and Verse

-Peter Bauman: Besides I'm Feeling Lucky, which is available from Thursday September 14, 2023 on Verse, can you share any upcoming projects or ideas that you're excited about?
+Peter Bauman: Besides I'm Feeling Lucky, can you share any upcoming projects or ideas that you're excited about?

 Maya Man: Something I've been working on over the past few months is making a book that represents the FAKE IT TILL YOU MAKE IT collection from last year.
 It's been really special to go through the process of thinking about how to turn a digital collection into a physical object.
 I've been working with this book designer, Elena Forker, whose style I love and who I think has done a really amazing job with it.
 I'm really excited to share the book in early 2024.